AriFordsham/GHCWiki/kind-system.md

 # A Kind System for GHC

 Currently thinking about adding a more expressive **Kind System** to GHC.
-This document is currently very WIP and does feature mistakes...
+This page is currently a WIP ...

 ## Rationale